Skip to main content

 Flower Description

-Yellow; four-petaled; harvest before any yellow shows
+Yellow; four-petaled; harvest takes the head before any yellow appears

 Foliage Description